-American actor – and gifted race car driver – Paul Newman preferred to keep time with Rolex' Daytona wristwatch.
 Produced from 1963 onwards, the Daytona is christened after Daytona Beach, a city by Florida’s Atlantic coast long known for hosting car races.
-It was one year before the wristwatch's unveiling that Rolex was announced at the official timekeeper of the Daytona International Speedway Racetrack in 1962.
-The Daytona – the original 1963 design inspired two more generations, issued in 1988 and 2000 respectively – honours its racetrack heritage lineage with details such as a tachymeter scale bezel, used to measure elapsed time and average driving speed.
+It was one year before the unveiling that Rolex was announced at the official timekeeper of the Daytona International Speedway Racetrack in 1962.
+The original 1963 design inspired two more generations — issued in 1988 and 2000 respectively – honours its racetrack heritage lineage with details such as a tachymeter scale bezel, used to measure elapsed time and average driving speed.

 Originally designed in collaboration with Pan Am Airways, the Rolex GMT-Master was issued to crews on long-haul flights, the key feature of the watch was that it allowed the wearer to simultaneously reference two different time zones.
-A talking-point among collectors is Rolex's special colour combinations, which update classic models with vibrantly hued dials and bezels.
-This includes the GMT-Master II: a special take on this superhero of a watch comes with s black bezel matched with a black and blue Cerachrom (a Rolex patented ceramic and chrome component) display.
+A talking-point among collectors are the special colour combinations, which update classic models with vibrantly hued dials and bezels.
+This includes the GMT-Master II: a special take on this superhero of a watch comes with a black bezel matched with a black and blue Cerachrom (a Rolex patented ceramic and chrome component) display.
 The sought-after design, which was first shown at watch fair Baselworld in 2013, has become known as the Rolex Batman, not forgetting the Batgirl GMT Master 2.